 Werrington Joggers do not have a dedicated results secretary and club records are maintained from claims made by individual athletes or as we are made aware that a record has been broken.
 Athletes are strongly encouraged to submit a record claim to any member of the committee who will update the record book, the website and the records board.
 Occasionally record claims are submitted by other runners on behalf of the competing athelete and this is completely acceptible.

 An athlete must be a member of Werrington Joggers on the day of the race, but do not need to be registered in the race as a Werrington Jogger or competing in club strip.

 As with the club standards all records must be for a ACM measured race, or a foreign race with appropriate accreditation.
-Peterborough and Rutland Parkruns are accepted as measured courses for the purpose of 5km club records, but no other Parkrun venues.
+Peterborough and Rutland Parkruns are accepted as measured courses for the purpose of 5km club records, as is the Werrington Guestimate route, but no other Parkrun venues.

 ACM accreditation for a race can be found on the race certficate or invite all will be either of these symbols

 This indicates that the race is a Road Race with less than 10% unsealed surfaces, as defined by the IAAF

 This indicates that the race is accurately measured, but will include more than 10% unsealed surfaces, possibly mud, turf and gravel paths.